 Required and Recommended Resources

 - Sandy and Its Impacts, New York City Government report available on the Module 6 Roadmap.
-Begin by reading Chapter 1 of the report which details the factors that made Sandy the destructive late season storm that it was, and the unique nature of its impact on the northeast coast of the U.S. It also details the impacts, from the direct effects of power outage and disruption of lives (including fatalities), to the more indirect effects to the city’s complex infrastructure.
-This document will serve as a reminder and guide for future storm surge impacts to major cities.
+Begin by reading Chapter 1 of the report which details the factors that made Sandy the destructive late-season storm that it was, and the unique nature of its impact on the northeast coast of the U.S. It also details the impacts, from the direct effects of power outage and disruption of lives (including fatalities) to the more indirect effects to the city’s complex infrastructure.
+This document will serve as a reminder and guide for future storm surge impacts on major cities.

 - "5 Years After Sandy, New York Is Still Vulnerable To Storm Surge" available on the Module 6 Roadmap.
 Following Super Storm Sandy, much work has gone into planning for the future.
 Listen to this excellent (9:46) interview that was aired on NPR radio for the five-year anniversary of Sandy, with Bill Golden, President of the National Institute for Harbor and Infrastructure on the topic of what has been done since then to protect New York.